 Mode of Operation DHCP server and DHCP Client

 - DHCP Discover: DHCP client broadcast a DHCP discover message to DHCP server for an IP address lease request through subnet mask for e.g. 255.255.255.255.

-- DHCP Offer: DHCP server receives DHCP Discover message for an IP address lease form DHCP client and reserve IP for it and send DHCP OFFER message to DHCP Client for IP lease.
+- DHCP Offer: DHCP server receives DHCP Discover message for an IP address lease from DHCP client and reserve IP for it and sends DHCP OFFER message to DHCP Client for IP lease.